ryne/PokeShuffler/README.md

 # PokéShuffler

+Catch Pokémon and manage them in your Pokédex.
-A simple CRUD project built with ReactJS and [PokéAPI](https://pokeapi.co/).
+Built with ReactJS and [PokéAPI](https://pokeapi.co/).

 Generate a randomized Pokémon by pressing the `Shuffle Button`.\
 Catch the current Pokémon by hitting the `Pokéball Button`.\